Workshop activities details

 Two classes in a single day example - SEE CURRENT PRICE HERE

 "An excellent, exciting workshop that fitted the objectives of the ‘Roman Britain’ perfectly!"

 Mr Robertson, y4 teacher, Liverpool

 Try on Roman armour and take a look inside a soldier's kit bag!

 In this activity we take a closer look at the everyday life of a Roman soldier by examining his kit and learning not only how they lived but also the difference between the two main types of Auxilliary and Legionary soldiers.

-This continues with an explanation of the Roman 'Lorica Segmentata' armour and ends with an opportunity for all pupils to try the armour and the helmet on to feel the weight and have their picture taken.
+This continues with an explanation of the Roman 'Lorica Segmentata' armour and ends with an opportunity for all pupils to try either the armour or several other items on to feel the weight and have their picture taken.

 In this session, pupils are also introduced to many other items of a Roman soldier's kit such as 'hard tack', the almost indestructible biscuit that was still in use by British soldiers in the First World War!